microsoft/vscode-docs/docs/remote/attach-container.md

 ---
 # Attach to a running container

-While using Visual Studio Code to spin up a new container can be useful in many situations, it may not match your workflow and you may prefer to "attach" VS Code to an already running Docker container - regardless of how it was started.
+Visual Studio Code can create and start containers for you but that may not match your workflow and you may prefer to "attach" VS Code to an already running Docker container - regardless of how it was started.
 Once attached, you can install extensions, edit, and debug like you can when you open a folder in a container using [devcontainer.json](/docs/remote/devcontainerjson-reference.md).

 ## Attach to a Docker container

-To attach to a Docker container, either select **Remote-Containers: Attach to Running Container...** from the Command Palette (`kbstyle(F1)`) or use the **Remote Explorer** in the Activity Bar and select the **Connect to Container** inline action on the container you want to connect to.
+To attach to a Docker container, either select **Remote-Containers: Attach to Running Container...** from the Command Palette (`kbstyle(F1)`) or use the **Remote Explorer** in the Activity Bar and from the **Containers** view, select the **Attach to Container** inline action on the container you want to connect to.

 ![Containers Explorer screenshot](images/containers/containers-attach.png)